Poyo-SSB/tetrio-bot-docs/Messages/client_social_notifications_ack.md

 * (object):

     * (string) `command`: Always `"social.notifications.ack"`.
     * (string) `data`?: Presumably the id to acknowledge.
-The official client doesn't appear to set this - leaving it unset will acknowledge all notifications.
+The official client doesn't appear to set this—leaving it unset will acknowledge all notifications.